 - 1. The student will understand the basic symptoms of SCDS and demonstrate basic handling techniques, including but not limited to:

-- a.
-Introduction and Background of SCDS
+- Introduction and Background of SCDS a.

 - b.
 Associated Syndromes

-- (1) Cocaine psychosis
+- (1)Cocaine psychosis

 - (2) Excited Delirium

 - (3) Respiratory Compromise

-- c.
-Identifiable symptoms and behavioral patterns
+- Identifiable symptoms and behavioral patterns c.

-- d.
-Compliance tactics
+- Compliance tactics d.

-- e.
-Restraints
+- Restraints e.

-- f.
-Discussion of research
+- f Discussion of research